MaJerle/stm32-usart-uart-dma-rx-tx/README.md

 Now it is time to understand which features to use to receive data with UART and DMA to offload CPU.
 As for the sake of this example, we use memory buffer array of `20` bytes.
 DMA will transfer data received from UART to this buffer.

 Listed are steps to begin.
-Initial assumption is that UART has been initialized prior reaching this step, same for basic DMA setup, the rest:
+Initial assumption is that UART has been initialized prior to reaching this step, same for basic DMA setup, the rest:

 - The application writes `20` to relevant DMA register for data length
 - The application writes memory & peripheral addresses to relevant DMA registers
 - Application sets DMA direction to *peripheral-to-memory* mode
 - Application puts DMA to *circular* mode.
 This is to assure DMA does not stop transferring data after it reaches end of memory.
 Instead, it will roll over and continue with transferring possible more data from UART to memory
 - The application enables DMA & UART in reception mode.
-Receive can not start & DMA will wait UART to receive first character and transmit it to array.
+Reception cannot start & DMA will wait for UART to receive first character and transmit it to array.
 This is done for every received byte
-- The application is notified by DMA `HT` event (or interrupt) after first `10` have been transferred from UART to memory
+- The application is notified by DMA `HT` event (or interrupt) after the first `10` bytes have been transferred from UART to memory
 - The application is notified by DMA `TC` event (or interrupt) after `20` bytes are transferred from UART to memory
-- The application is notified by UART IDLE line (or RTO) in case of IDLE line or timeout detected on RX line
+- The application is notified by UART IDLE line (or RTO) in case of IDLE line detection or timeout on the RX line
-- Application needs to reach on all of these events for most efficient receive
+- The application needs to rely on all of these events for most efficient receive

 > This configuration is important as we do not know length in advance.
 Application needs to assume it may be endless number of bytes received, therefore DMA must be operational endlessly.